ccrowell-kr/Android-Interview-Test/README.md

 ## Your Task

-To begin, make a network call to get the most recent comic, and then display that comic's details using `ComicFragment`.
+To begin, make a network call to get the most recent comic, and then display that comic's details using `ComicFragment` for an xml based view, or `ComicScreen` for a compose based view.
 In the UI, be sure to include:

 - The comic's title
 - The rendered comic image